U.S. Congress poised to vote on border measure without Trump wall

 Such a move, bypassing Congress and redirecting funds previously approved by lawmakers for other purposes in order to construct the wall, likely would spark a court battle, as it is Congress and not the president that mainly decides how federal funds get spent under the U.S. Constitution.
 Several Republicans have cautioned Trump against taking the unilateral action.

-Democrats sought reductions, arguing that would force federal agents to focus on apprehending violent criminals and repeat offenders and discourage arrests of undocumented immigrants for minor traffic violations, for example.

-The Republican-led Senate Appropriations Committee said there were provisions in the bill that could result in an increase in detention beds from last year.
+Vice President Mike Pence, speaking to reporters at a conference in Poland, said Trump is “evaluating what’s in the bill.
+He’s also evaluating the authority that he has, and I know he’ll be making a decision before the deadline this Friday.”

-Reporting by Richard Cowan; Additional reporting by Susan Cornwell and Makini Brice; Writing by James Oliphant; Editing by Will Dunham
+Additional reporting by Susan Cornwell and Roberta Rampton; Writing by James Oliphant; Editing by Will Dunham